Nuvindu/docs-integrator/en/docs/connectors/catalog/database/oracledb/example.md

 ## Configuring the OracleDB connection

-### Step 3: Bind connection parameters to Configurable variables
+### Step 3: Bind connection parameters to configurable variables

 In the **Configure OracleDB** dialog, scroll down to the **Advanced Configurations** section and expand it.
 Bind each of the following fields to a Configurable variable so values can be supplied at runtime: